zackosowski/CSVault/Lessons/Video Game Design (VGD)/VGD 0.2 - Unity Setup.md

 	- Under "All Templates", select "2D (Built-In Render Pipeline)"
 	- Name the project and then hit "Create Project"
 		- The project creation process can take a little while.

+3. Set Visual Studio as the default IDE
+	- Navigate to "File" in the toolbar
+	- Click "Project Preferences"